Chorro/prozzie/cli/README.md

 an error via stderr and return error code.

 zz_connector_set_variables
 : Obtain module variables.
-First parameter is module name.
-If no other parameter is passed, it will print usage and exit.
-If parameters passed, it will set that parameter in the module.
+The first parameter must be the module name.
+If there is no other parameter, it just prints usage and exit with an error code.
+If parameters passed, it set that parameter in the module.
+It accepts modifiers if they start with `--`, like `--dry-run`.

 zz_connector_setup
 : Offers an interactive view where user can specify the variables values.